timroes/android-ps-tools/README.md

 License
 -------

-This tools are licensed under MIT license and are thus free to use and modify an distribute however you wish.
+This tools are licensed under MIT license and are thus free to use, modify and distribute however you wish.

 The Android Icons and Sources belong to Google and were downloaded from http://developer.android.com/design/downloads/index.html